zzzeek/stretch_cluster/README.rst

 nodes then send packets between the two overclouds using an additional libvirt network connecting them.

-The additional playbook launches a new Galera cluster as well as a new "clustercheck" service also using Docker containers, re-using the existing Galera / clustercheck containers as a guide.
+The two overclouds are deployed with Keystone interacting with a separate Galera database that is then stretched so that both overclouds share the same database.

+The current version of the demo now patches tripleo-heat-templates, puppet- tripleo, as well as the galera docker image, so that more and more of the deployment process occurs as a function of tripleo itself, rather than as ansible playbooks that work against previously deployed overclouds.
+This is to provide a template for how the feature will be proposed to tripleo directly.

 Invocation
 ==========